sparisi/gym_minatar/README.md

         <li>The player has 6 actions (LEFT, DOWN, RIGHT, UP, SHOOT, NO-OP) and
         the observation space has 6 channels for (in order): player and bullets, fishes, submarines and bullets, divers, oxygen gauge, and divers carried gauge.</li>
-        <li>This game is <b>partially observable</b>.
-First, observations
-        don't encode shooting cooldown time (although this can be inferred from how far the player bullet has traveled).
-Second, oxygen reserve is not accurately represented (although the player does not need to know it exactly to act optimally).</li>
       <ul>
     </td>
   </tr>